traefik-workshops/traefik-workshop-2/README.md

 # Advanced Load Balancing with Traefik 2.5
 ## Traefik Workshop 2

+The recording of this workshop is already available at Traefik's You Tube channel.
+Here is [the link](https://youtu.be/eUlAS-FdELg).

 Agenda:

 1. Deploying Traefik using the official Helm Chart.